techenthu23/Notes/Methodologies_Practices/PaC.md

 By following this plan, you'll be better equipped to select the right tools for your Policy as Code implementation, ensuring alignment with your organization's policies, infrastructure, and operational requirements.

+Standardization plays a crucial role in automation by providing a framework for consistency, interoperability, and efficiency across automated systems.

+It ensures that different components, processes, and systems can work together seamlessly, reducing integration challenges and costs.
+Additionally,

+standards help in promoting innovation, enhancing safety, and facilitating market adoption of automation technologies.
+Overall, standardization in automation enables smoother implementation, operation, and maintenance of automated solutions, leading to increased productivity and competitiveness.